-Four hours laboratory per week.
-Credit, two hours.
+Two hours laboratory per week.
+Credit, one semester hours.

-This course consists of problems using electronic fundamentals.
+This course consist of class and laboratory problems using electronic fundamentals.
 Work will include basic diode and triode problems, including load lines, amplication and gain, voltage regulators and time constants.

-Two hours lecture per week Credit, two hours.
+Two hours lecture and two hours laboratory per week.
+Credit, three semester hours.